Began2/topvisits.rbx/README.md

 # Topvisits.rbx
 Topvisits.rbx is a Catweb site that tracks the most visited Catweb domains.
-Basically a visits leaderboard.
+A visits leaderboard.

 ## What you can contribute towards
 Feel free to optimize the code, fix broken stuff, edit statistics, fix something visually broken.